 Age (or generational) bias in the hiring process involves making unfair assumptions about someone based on their actual or assumed age.
 This bias is especially common in the technology industry where interviewers tend to believe that older people can’t possibly be as tech-savvy as younger people.

-Religious discrimination involves treating applicants unfavorably because of their religious beliefs.
+Religious discrimination involves treating applicants unfavorably because of their religious beliefs or spiritual observances.
 Religion should never factor into hiring decisions.
 Make an effort to separate church and cubicle.

-Beauty (or handsome) bias comes into play when interviewers subconsciously believe how a person looks affects how they will perform in the job.
+Beauty (or handsome) bias, also known as “lookism,” comes into play when interviewers subconsciously believe how a person looks affects how they will perform in the job.
 Conventionally attractive people tend to get hired and promoted more easily than unattractive people, despite not necessarily being the best candidates for the position.

 The halo effect comes into play when an interviewer becomes biased by certain positive things about a candidate that have no bearing on their ability to do a job well.
 Because of this, the interviewer will disregard red flags and focus too much on a particular aspect of an applicant, such as where they went to university or an old award they received once upon a time.

 The horn effect is the opposite of the halo effect.
-It comes into play when interviewers cannot move past something negative (but unrelated to the job) about an applicant.
-Maybe the candidate has visible tattoos or piercings, or perhaps they have the same name as an ex partner from a relationship that ended poorly.
+It comes into play when interviewers cannot move past something they perceive as “negative” (but unrelated to the job) about an applicant.
+Maybe the candidate has visible tattoos or piercings.
+Perhaps they have the same name as an ex partner from a relationship that ended poorly.
 These are just a couple examples of the horn effect leading recruiters to skip over candidates who would otherwise be deserving of an interview.